Trinity School Newbury Academy Trust

 Reviewing a students’ progress will be done in consultation with parents and students.
 Progress of all students including those with special educational needs will be monitored through the following ways:

-Parents will receive regular school reports in line with the whole school reporting system providing them with information about their child’s progress.
-Opportunities to discuss students’ progress are available through parents’ evenings and review meetings with the SENCO, class teacher, tutor or Head of House.
+Opportunities to discuss students’ progress are available through parents’ evenings and Progress and Performance review days with the SENDCo, class teacher, tutor or Head of Year/House.

 - 3.2: When my child's progress is being reviewed, how will new targets be set and how will I be involved?

-Parents of a student with a Statement of Educational Need or EHCP will be involved in an Annual Review to discuss their child’s progress.
+Parents of a student with an EHCP will be involved in an Annual Review to discuss their child’s progress.
 Part of this process will be to set 'desired outcomes' for the year ahead.
 You will be involved in target setting as it might be appropriate to set a target for the home as well as school.

 - 3.3: ln addition to the school's normal reporting arrangements, what opportunities will there be for me to discuss my child's progress with school staff?

-Parents are welcome any time to make an appointment to meet with either the class teacher or SENCO to discuss how their child is getting on.
+Parents are welcome to make an appointment to meet with either the class teacher, tutor, Head of Year/House or SENDCo to discuss how their child is getting on.
 We can offer advice and practical ways that parents can help their child at home.

 - 3.4: What arrangements does the school have for regular home to school contact?